 Brown is critical of the government's narrow view of inclusion, as set out in the SEN code, which, he says, simply supports those with disabilities and cognitive learning needs to better access the curriculum.
-Inclusion needs to be broader than focusing on those kids who've been given an official designation, which is why the Tallis framework includes provision for all students, as well as those with identified needs and behaviour support.
+Inclusion needs to be broader than focusing on those kids who've been given an official designation, which is why the Tallis framework includes provision for all students, as well as those with identified needs.

+Learning is one of the framework's strands, along with wellbeing, safeguarding and behaviour support.
 "It doesn't make sense to box off curriculum and pastoral," Tomlin says.
 "Especially where students are underachieving.
 Often there are significant links between their wellbeing, their learning and their behaviour."